XRPLF/xrpl-dev-portal/content/references/xrpljs2-migration-guide.md

 ## Transaction Submission

 In xrpl.js there are specific helper functions for signing and submitting transactions and waiting for the XRP Ledger blockchain to confirm those transactions' final outcomes.
-Use the `submitReliable(tx_json, wallet)` method to sign a prepared transaction with the given wallet and submit it, like in this example:
+Use the `submitAndWait(tx_json, wallet)` method to sign a prepared transaction with the given wallet and submit it, like in this example:

 ```js
 const tx_json = await client.autofill({